Serrof/DONEPIKO/README.md

 More details can be found about the methods in the documents listed in the bibliography.

 PREREQUISITES:
 You can run DONEPIKO on Linux-like OS.
-It requires Python 2.7 with Numpy, Matplotlib and Scipy.
+It requires Python 2 or 3 with Numpy, Matplotlib and Scipy.
 You also need CVXOPT.

 TUTORIAL:
 DONEPIKO is a toolbox and as such a script should be written to make calls to it.